astonic-io/astonic-core/CONTRIBUTING.md

-# Contributing to Mento Core
+# Contributing to Astonic Core

-The following is a set of guidelines for contributing to the Mento protocol.
+The following is a set of guidelines for contributing to the Astonic protocol.
 Reading and following the guidelines will help make the contribution process easy and allow us to maintain a consistent standard of code & quality.

 ## Quick Links